 - Explore connections, collaborators, related work and more

-Over 250 refereed scientific papers and 9 co-authored books and journal issues, key patents in hydrocarbon catalysis, hydrogen energy, food bio-nanotechnology, electronic ceramics and nanocoatings for polymers, some of which are commercialised bringing societal benefits.
+Over 300 refereed scientific papers in leading journals and 9 co-authored and edited books and journal issues, Numerous invited lectures globally.
+Patented inventions including in hydrocarbon catalysis/polymers, energy sources, electronic ceramics, Piezoelectrics and nanocoatings for polymers and food.
+The key inventions are implemented in practice bringing societal benefits.

 Research Group: Nanophysics

 We are currently engaged in programmes in the following areas:

 Development of aberration corrected (AC) environmental electron microscopy to probe dynamic processes in gas molecule-solid surface reactions on the atomic scale:

 We are developing aberration corrected environmental electron microscopy at the atomic level with a spatial resolution of less than 100 picometers, under controlled conditions of gas and temperature environments.
 This work follows our pioneering development of atomic resolution-environmental transmission electron microscopy (ETEM) under controlled gas and temperature environments.
 Applications include capturing atomic scale dynamic events, understanding fundamental mechanisms and the role of defects in nanoscale oxides which are of interest in biofuel technology and catalytic materials.
 The dynamic nanostructure is being correlated with the performance of the materials. (with Prof. E D Boyes).

 Our interests focus on developing economical processes to convert plants and microbials into biofuels.
 Systematic, dynamic in-situ electron microscopy observations are being carried out to develop efficient routes to biofuels.